csu-hci-projects/FA24-LakeB-HoldenA/README.md

 ## HW1
 This project was created for CS310H, Fall 2024.

-To play, simply launch the 'Homework1_HoldenLake.uproject' file, load the MainMenu level to start.
+To play, simply launch the 'Homework1_HoldenLake' shortcut within the folder, or launch Homework1_HoldenLake.uproject and load the MainMenu level to start.

 For this part of the project, Brayden Lake coded all the blueprints and levels while Alex created the models and level-design.